 Outdoor Revolution air tents with blackout bedrooms

 You can come across the name ‘Twilight’ when looking at Outdoor Revolution tents, especially on newer models.
 Twilight means a ‘darkened grey’ breathable fabric.
 It’s quite tricky with Outdoor Revolution because of the different ventilation system and the light-grey flysheet fabric they use.
-While the flysheet cuts out heat, Outdoor Revolution tents are quite light in general.
+While the flysheet cuts out heat, Outdoor Revolution tents are quite bright in general.
 So if its broad daylight and you leave the ventilation flap open in the inner bedrooms, some light will come in, no matter what.

 Twilight is actually a new feature and it is darker than the fabric they used in previous years.
-So if you are looking for an Outdoor Revolution inflatable tent with darker bedrooms, go for the new models.
+So if you are looking for an Outdoor Revolution inflatable tent with darker bedrooms, go for the newer models.

 Zempire air tents with blackout bedrooms

 Good luck!
 I could not find a Zempire air tent with blackout bedroom, not even a darkened one.
-The do say that their bedrroms use a material that defuse light, which is probably true, but its far from being darkened.
+The do say that their bedrooms use a material that defuse light, which is probably true, but its far from being darkened.
 Not to mention the unique ventilation system that – if the flaps are open – expose large surface of the inner bedroom walls.